Faculty and Staff

 Marion is the Technical Operations Manager of the Graduate School of Media and Communications.
 With a wide experience in the telecommunications and broadcast engineering field in Kenya, Marion previously was the Head of Technical Services at Mediamax Network before joining GSMC.
 During her career she has been involved in the setting up of TV and Radio studios, Outside Broadcasting Vans and remote Transmissions for stations such as K24TV, Ebru TV, Kameme FM, Milele FM, Meru FM and many more.

-Marion holds a Bachelor of Science in Information Science and Telecommunications Engineering from ___.
+Marion holds a Bachelor of Science in Information Science and Telecommunications Engineering.
 She is also is an Executive Board Member of Habel Nyamu High School in Kirinyaga County where she is actively involved in mentoring female students on how to excel in science subjects.

 Expertise: telecommunications and broadcasting, consult broadcast engineer, mentorship

-Soraiya is the Broadcast Manager of the Graduate School of Media and Communications at Aga Khan University.
+Soraiya is the Interim Chief of Staff of the Graduate School of Media and Communications at Aga Khan University.

 Prior to joining the GSMC, Soraiya was the Programmes Manager then the Interim Director of AKU’s East Africa Institute.
 She also owned and operated a consultancy firm specialising in communication & media strategy for corporates and political parties, as well as strategic interventions for brand alignment and management.